astorDev/confi/providers/dotnet/article/index.md

 }
 ```

-Finally, to be able to inject our provider to the configuration system we'll need a `IConfigurationSource`, that will create the provider:
+Finally, to be able to inject our provider into the configuration system we'll need an `IConfigurationSource`, that will create the provider:

 ```cs
 public class Source : IConfigurationSource {